arthuro555/GDevelop/newIDE/README.md

 ### (Optional) Updating translations

-Extract translations from the editor, as well as GDevelop Core and extensions:
+Extract translations from the editor, as well as GDeveloppe Core and extensions:

 ```bash
 cd newIDE/app
 yarn extract-all-translations # or npm run extract-all-translations
 ```

 This will create `ide-messages.po` (in `newIDE/app/src/locales`) and `gdcore-gdcpp-gdjs-extensions-messages.pot` (in `scripts`).
-Upload both of them to [the GDevelop Crowdin project](https://crowdin.com/project/gdevelop).
+Upload both of them to [the GDeveloppe Crowdin project](https://crowdin.com/project/GDeveloppe).

 To update translations, build and download the translations from Crowdin.
 Extract everything in `newIDE/app/src/locales`.
 And run: